Saltworker/DJITelloPy_gamingController/README.md

 _This program is primarily targeted towards new tello-users who simply want to fly their tello drone with a controller as easily and effectively as possible._

 NOTE: Using a Tello Ryze with this program you will only be able to use features from the SDK 2.0.
-Tello Ryze users won't be able to do things such as manipulating video quality, using downward camera, etc. Adjustments to the program may be nessecary if using a Tello Ryze with the program.
+Tello Ryze users won't be able to do things such as manipulating video quality, using downward camera, etc. Adjustments to the program may be nessecary if using a Tello Ryze with the program - by simply removing specific parts of the code using SDK 3.0 commands.

 DJITelloPy repository link: https://github.com/damiafuentes/DJITelloPy